auschill/ParallelProgrammingLabs/docs/Labs/Lab3_IO_Planning.md

 ## Introduction

 In this lab you will use the uart_led design that was introduced in the previous labs.
-You will start the project with I/O Planning, enter pin locations, and export it to the RTL.
-You will then create the timing constraints and perform the timing analysis.
+You will start the project with I/O Planning, enter pin locations, and migrate it to an RTL project.
+YOu will then create your own custom timing constraints with the constraints wizard.
+Lastly, you will perform a timing analysis.

 ## Objectives